neopragma/python-unit-testing/docs/presentation-notes.md

 #### GUI Security

 Security for webapps usually comes down to configuration settings, for instance to disallow cross-site scripting.
 It's possible that JavaScript/TypeScript code running in the front-end will enable security exploits.
-That's covered in our unit checks for functions in the scripts.
+That's _partially_ covered in our unit checks for functions in the scripts, but can't be adequately checked using automated tests.

 #### GUI Content